 To receive a captain’s license you must submit an application packet to the US Coast Guard Regional Exam Center in your area.
 The section below lets you download the appropriate forms to get your captain’s license and gives a section by section explanation of each form.
 Follow along with the videos while you fill out your USCG captain’s license application packet.
-If you run into any questions along the way please give us a call at (231) 946-5136, or shoot us an email so we can help you get back on track.
+If you run into any questions along the way please Contact us so we can help you get back on track.

 Section I of the application has three parts: Personal Data, Mariner Contact Information, and Next of Kin/Emergency Contact.
 The only part of the personal data section you might find confusing is the reference number.
 Originals will use their social security number, renewals will use their reference numbers.
 The Mariners Contact Information section allows you to record your home address and a shipping address if it is different than your home address.
 Your Next of Kin/Emergency Contact is the person closest to you; it can be a family member or friend.